Keyboard shortcuts

 Now the verifier has two claims to verify.
 To reduce to one, she picks random $\alpha = 2$ and considers the line $\ell(t) = s_b + t(s_c - s_b) = 3 + 2t$ passing through $s_b$ (at $t=0$) and $s_c$ (at $t=1$).
 The prover sends the univariate polynomial $q(t) = \tilde{W}_1(\ell(t)) = 5 - (3 + 2t) = 2 - 2t$.
 The verifier checks:

-- $q(0) = 2$ matches the claimed $\tilde{W}_1(s_b) = 2$ $\checkmark$
+• $q(0) = 2$ matches the claimed $\tilde{W}_1(s_b) = 2$ $\checkmark$

-- $q(1) = 0$ matches the claimed $\tilde{W}_1(s_c) = 0$ $\checkmark$
+• $q(1) = 0$ matches the claimed $\tilde{W}_1(s_c) = 0$ $\checkmark$

-The next round’s claim becomes $r_1 = \ell(\alpha) = 3 + 2(2) = 7$ with value $V_1 = q(\alpha) = 2 - 2(2) = -2$.
+The verifier computes $r_1 = \ell(\alpha) = 3 + 2(2) = 7$ and $V_1 = q(\alpha) = 2 - 2(2) = -2$.
+She now holds a new claim for the next round: $\tilde{W}_1(7) = -2$.

 Round 1: Reducing Layer 1 to Layer 2